scjx123/tp/docs/UserGuide.md

 ### `clear` - Clear the task list

-Typing `clear` results in the program deleting all added tasks from the task list.
+Typing `clear` results in the program deleting all added tasks from the task list.<br>
+Note:
+1. "clear fancy" can only be used in fancy UI mode.<br>
+2. Extra inputs after "clear" will get an "invalid command" error unless it contains the word "fancy" (case insensitive).
+For example: "clear domsun" results in an "invalid command" error.
+If "clear fancy domsun" is input in, "domsun" will be ignored and "clear fancy" will be executed.
+If "clear MyFancyBoy" is input in, "clear fancy" will be executed.

 Example of usage: